Mistakes That I Believe Volvo Is Making

 Volvo Electrifying All Vehicles

-Plug in electric vehicles are presented as an environmental solution while most electricity comes from coal power plants that pollute and the batteries take a ton of energy to manufacture and create environmental waste.
+Plug in electric vehicles are presented as an environmental solution while electricity still comes from power plants that pollute and the batteries take a ton of energy to manufacture and create environmental waste.
 Sure there should be some electric or hybrid vehicles but in my opinion it would be a huge mistake and risk for Volvo to make all hybrid or electric vehicles.
 What happens if the batteries start bursting into flames or something?
 If this is all a company makes I think it could potentially put them out of business.

 Volvo Driving Away Customers